 Bike Accidents and Traumatic Brain Injury

-Bike helmets were designed to prevent catastrophic, life-threatening blows.
+Bike helmets were designed to prevent catastrophic, life-threatening blows in biking accidents.
 But new research is finding that concussions could be as dangerous as splitting open your skull.
 And that brain bucket you own?
 It was never designed to prevent concussions.

 Your helmet’s a beauty, right?
 It’s light, aerodynamic, comfortable and full of vents.
 See that sticker on the inside, the one from the Consumer Products Safety Commission (CPSC) and maybe another from the American Society for Testing and Materials (ASTM)?
 That’s proof your helmet is designed to protect you through all sorts of nasty impacts: slamming your head on hard dirt, against a tree, into a rock.
 No matter what, it’s got you covered, right?
 Maybe not.
 Turns out, helmets were developed only to protect against massive head trauma, like cracking open your skull, and simply haven’t been designed to prevent less immediately catastrophic injuries like concussions.
 What’s more, none of us—not you, not me, not the helmet manufacturers or even the testing agencies—know for certain whether your helmet will prevent you from getting hurt.